yamcs/yamcs/docs/server-manual/programs/yamcsadmin_backup.rst

 Commands
 --------

-.. describe:: create --backup-dir <DIR> [--data-dir <DIR>] [--url <HOST:PORT>] <TABLESPACE>
+.. describe:: create --backup-dir <DIR> [--data-dir <DIR>] [--pid <PID>] [--url <HOST:PORT>] <TABLESPACE>

-    Create either a hot or a cold backup of a Yamcs tablespace.
-For cold backups, specify the :option:`--data-dir` property, for hot backups specify the :option:`--host` property.
+    Create a backup of a Yamcs tablespace.
+The default mode of this command is to find a locally running Yamcs server and attach to its JVM for submitting a backup instruction while Yamcs is running.

+    If (and only if) Yamcs is stopped, you can perform a cold backup using the :option:`--data-dir` property.

 .. describe:: delete --backup-dir <DIR> <ID>...